We all carry around our negative emotions in a secret bag. And we are always facing situations making us open that bag to pull out an emotion.

 So, the one right way to embrace the negative emotions is to be aware of them.
 And accept them as they are, with gentle attention, but without judging them.

 This is a simple 4-step process to help you embrace your negative emotions you can use by yourself.

 - S — Study it

-- S — Stand up to it
+- S — Stand it

 • C — Call It.
 Call your emotion by its name, invite it inside, give it space.
 For example, say, “Hey stress!”
 Actually, it is already a part of who you are, so why not allow it to be here?
 Just say hello to its presence and give it a free pass to flow through you.